digital378/Rainbow-Preeschool-main/replit.md

 ### Centre Data Structure
 All centre information is centralized in `shared/centre-data.ts`:
-- Centre details with locality slugs and landing page URLs
+- Centre details with locality slugs, playgroundLandingUrl and preschoolLandingUrl
 - Locality-specific FAQs for each page
 - Locality intro copy for unique content
 - SEO meta data (title, description, h1, canonical)